CMU-punit-bhatt/cmu-16889/README.md

 - Point clouds perform better than mesh as they are easier to predict and do not have the deformation constraints that meshes have.
 While the mesh decoder too outputs just vertex coordinates, it needs to learn about the connectivity between them as part of the initial shape (sphere in this case).
 So, the model is expected to understand more in comparison to the point cloud decoder and thus, the performance difference.
 - Another reason why meshes do not perform/look as good is because of the initial shape itself.
 Chairs with holes cannot be predicted by this model because the initial shape/structure and its connectivity restricts it from deforming in that manner.
-- Voxels seem to have performed the worse but I believe this is down to a few factors.
-The average dropped due to bad performance on some of the images.
-Where it did well, the visualizations looked really good.
-Thus, a slightly complex decoder would have led to better results (couldn't experiment due to time and compute constraints).
+- Voxels seem to have performed the worse.
+This makes sense as voxel predictions are restricted due to their resolution whereas mesh and point clouds have complete control over where a vertex lies in space.
+Besides this, the output is supposed to include both the occupied and unoccupied spaces - another additional complication for the model to learn accurately.

 ### 2.5.
 Analyse effects of hyperparms variations (10 points)